 anecdotes.
 If you squint, you’ll see that this is only step one of the

 design process.
 Let’s turn to a family doctor who, after checking up on

 your symptoms, formulates a hypothesis of what might affect you.
 Do you see

 step two?
-Or, think of a lawyer who illustrates the point of her line of
+Or, think of a lawyer who illustrates the point of an

 argument with a number of examples—